 While the apparel industry is working to identify new solutions and more brands are taking an active role in creating a closed loop system, consumers can have the most meaningful impact today: buy less stuff from brands that support circularity, choose natural fibers wherever possible, and donate or resell the clothes you’re done with.
 This will not only be good for the environment but also for your wallet.

 About the Author:

-With 25+ years in the sports and fashion industry across the United States, Europe and Asia, John Ensminger, founder of Everest Consulting LLC, has worked with leading brands including Nike, The North Face, K2 Sports and Carhartt to develop breakthrough, actionable strategies that strengthen their brand position and drive growth and profitability.
+With 25+ years in the sports and fashion industry across the United States, Europe and Asia, John Ensminger, has worked with leading brands including Nike, The North Face, K2 Sports and Carhartt to develop breakthrough, actionable strategies that strengthen their brand position and drive growth and profitability.
 Read his posts here or connect with him on LinkedIn.